 1. Create or open an existing project and go to Preferences > Preferred Search Engines.

-2. Hover the cursor over the search engine you want to modify and select Add custom.
+2. Hover over the search engine you want to modify and select Add custom.

-Monitor how well your website performs in Vertical search — Videos, Images, Places, Reviews, etc. There’s a great opportunity to increase impressions and click rate with the help of featured snippets and other types of rich results.
+It’s a good idea to monitor how well your website performs in Vertical search — Videos, Images, Places, Reviews, etc. Featured snippets, FAQs, featured images and videos affect the average click-through rate dramatically.
+There’s a great opportunity to increase impressions and click rates with the help of featured snippets and other types of rich results.

 1. Go to Rank Tracker's Preferences > Rank Checking Mode.

 2. Make sure that the box Track organic results only is unchecked and Track multiple results for keyword is checked.

 With the next check-up, you will be able to see if there are any rich features for your target keyword phrases.
 If your page is ranking for the keyword with a rich feature, the rich feature icon is highlighted in green color.
 For example, CTRs change either when you drop from a featured snippet or a new featured competitor starts ranking above your result.